• Skip to primary navigation

 • With your hands mix the ground beef, with the garlic powder, salt and pepper.

 • Being careful not to overmix the ground beef, form meatballs about an inch to an inch and a half in diameter.
-Drop them into the boiling broth and let them boil for 10 minutes.
+Drop them into the gently boiling broth and cook for 10 minutes.

 Notes